 Following the attempt on the Don's life at the hospital, Sollozzo requests a meeting with the Corleones, which Captain McCluskey will attend as Sollozzo's bodyguard.
 When Michael volunteers to kill both men during the meeting, Sonny and the other senior Family members are amused; however, Michael convinces them that he is serious and that killing Sollozzo and McCluskey is in the family's interest: "It's not personal.
 It's strictly business."
 Because Michael is considered a civilian, he won't be regarded as a suspicious ambassador for the Corleones.
 Although police officers are usually off limits for hits, Michael argues that since McCluskey is corrupt and has illegal dealings with Sollozzo, he is fair game.
 Michael also implies that newspaper reporters that the Corleones have on their payroll would delight in publishing stories about a corrupt police captain.

-), one of his father's caporegimes (captains), who prepares a small pistol for him, taping the trigger and grip with tape to prevent any fingerprint evidence.
-He instructs Michael about the proper way to perform the assassination and to leave the gun behind.
+Michael meets with Clemenza, one of his father's caporegimes (captains), who prepares a small pistol for him, covering the trigger and grip with tape to prevent any fingerprint evidence.
+He instructs Michael about the proper way to perform the assassination and tells him to leave the gun behind.
 He also tells Michael that the family were all very proud of Michael for becoming a war hero during his service in the Marines.
-Clemenza shows great confidence in Michael to perform the job and tells him it will all go smoothly.
+Clemenza shows great confidence that Michael can perform the job and tells him it will all go smoothly.
 The plan is to have the Corleone's informers find out the location of the meeting and plant the revolver before Michael, Sollozzo and McCluskey arrive.

 Before the meeting in a small Italian restaurant, McCluskey frisks Michael for weapons and finds him clean.
-Michael excuses himself to go to the bathroom where he retrieves the planted revolver, and returning to the table, he fatally shoots Sollozzo, then McCluskey.
-Michael is sent to hide in Sicily, while the Corleone family prepares for all-out warfare with the Five Families (who are united against the Corleones) as well as a general clampdown on the mob by the police and government authorities.
-When the Don returns home from the hospital, he is distraught to learn that it was Michael who killed Sollozzo and McCluskey.
+Michael excuses himself to go to the bathroom, where he retrieves the planted revolver.
+Returning to the table, he fatally shoots Sollozzo, then McCluskey.
+Michael is sent to hide in Sicily while the Corleone family prepares for all-out warfare with the Five Families (who are united against the Corleones) as well as a general clampdown on the mob by the police and government authorities.
+When the don returns home from the hospital, he is distraught to learn that it was Michael who killed Sollozzo and McCluskey.

 Meanwhile, Connie and Carlo's marriage is disintegrating.
 They argue publicly over Carlo's suspected infidelity and his possessive behavior toward Connie.
 By Italian tradition, nobody, not even a high-ranking Mafia don, can intervene in a married couple's personal disputes, even if they involve infidelity, money, or domestic abuse.
 One day, Sonny sees a bruise on Connie's face and she tells him that Carlo hit her after she asked him if he was having an affair.
 Sonny tracks down and severely beats up Carlo Rizzi in the middle of a crowded street for brutalizing the pregnant Connie, and threatens to kill Carlo if he ever abuses Connie again.
 An angry Carlo responds by plotting with Tattaglia and Don Emilio Barzini (Richard Conte